 Drawing the Head and Features

-In the Heads and Features course at Syn Studio, you will understand how to draw the head from any angle by completing a series of rotation studies under the guidance of the instructor.
-You will learn the key proportions, anatomical landmarks and planar structure of the head so you can draw believable heads from imagination.
-And you will gain a method for analyzing the shape and alignment of an individual’s particular facial features to capture someone’s likeness when drawing from reference.
+In this course, you will learn to draw the head from any angle by completing a series of rotation studies under the guidance of the instructor.
+You will learn the key proportions, anatomical landmarks and planar structure of the head so you can draw believable heads and faces from your imagination.
+You will also learn to analyze the shape and alignment of an individual’s particular facial features in order to faithfully capture their likeness.

 - Duration 10 weeks

 Second level classes are for students who have a good foundation in the basics of realistic drawing (such as perspective, proportion, shading and colour theory) and already know how to use Photoshop, but need more in-depth knowledge to create professional and complex artwork.

 This level is about expanding knowledge, strengthening skills, and transitioning to the world of concept art and illustration.

 Note: This class will be offered online only